 Aljibe de San Miguel Arab baths.
 Hammam in Granada

-DescriptionIt is said that the inhabitants of the Kingdom of Granada were very careful about cleaning their clothes to the point that some preferred to go hungry to buy soap and wash their clothes.
+DescriptionLegend states that the inhabitants of the Nasrid Kingdom of Granada were very careful about cleaning their clothes to the point that some preferred to Endure hunger to buy soap and wash their clothes.

 Among the staff there were masseurs and barbers.
 Robes and towels could be rented.

-Aljibe de San Miguel recovers the tradition of going to the hammam as a center for social gathering while healthy habit linked to the relaxation of the senses through the water, massage and natural essential oils from plants grown in Granada.
+Aljibe de San Miguel combines tradition and relaxation through the water, massage and essential oils extracted from plants of Granada.